TheRambotnic/game-patches-and-configs/README.md

 | [5.
 Steam launch parameters](#steam-launch-parameters)	|

 ## Folder names
 Each root folder represents the name of the engine, and inside each one is a folder with the name of the game made with said engine.
 Most of the files are configuration and keybinds, but sometimes they can include actual patches.
+The folder `_Unknown` contains settings from games which I do not know what engine was used.

 There's also certain folders that contain complex names with brackets.
 Whatever files are inside of them, you must place them in the correct path inside of your computer.